15th arrondissement of Paris

 The 15th arrondissement of Paris (XV^{e} arrondissement) is one of the 20 arrondissements of the capital city of France.
-In spoken French, it is referred to as le quinzième ('the fifteenth').
+In spoken French, it is referred to as le quinzième (/fr/, 'the fifteenth').

 The 15th arrondissement, called Vaugirard, is situated on the left bank of the River Seine.
-Sharing the Montparnasse district with the 6th and 14th arrondissements, it is the city's most populous arrondissement, with a population of 229,472 as of 2020.
+Sharing the Montparnasse district with the 6th and 14th arrondissements, it is the city's most populous arrondissement, with a population of 229,713 as of 2023.
 Tour Montparnasse – the tallest skyscraper in Paris – and the neighbouring Gare Montparnasse are both located in the 15th arrondissement, at its border with the 14th.

 It is also home to the high-rise Beaugrenelle district and the Front de Seine riverside development, as well as the Paris Expo Porte de Versailles convention centre, where the 180-metre Tour Triangle is set to house a 120-room hotel and 70000 m2 of office space in 2026.
 Close is the Héliport de Paris, the city heliport, just nearby the border with Issy-les-Moulineaux.